Implementing an Idris Monad from "Scratch"

 I implemented the Idris Monad Interface by hand because I didn’t see a better way.

+First one needs a “type” to hold our data.
 This just needs to be generic, so I’m using Mo a

 data Mo: Type -> Type where

+To me a Monad one must implement “bind” with is done via the >>= operator.
 The >>= operator takes a “chunk” of logic that computes a (new) box’ed value (Mo b) from the existing value (a in Mo a) and returns a Mo b that will be that value.
+This is also useful for representing effects in purely functional programs.
+I care because it’s needed for the do-notation which implicitly uses it to separate stuff around the a <- b.

-To make Mo a an implementation of`Monad we can implement it like this …
+To make Mo a an implementation of``Monad` we can implement it like this …

 Monad Mo where